-- a.
-The Discharger shall conduct acute toxicity tests on 100 % effluent grab samples by methods specified in 40 CFR Part 136, which cites USEPA's Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, October, 2002 (EPA-821-R-02-012) or a more recent edition to ensure compliance. - b.
+- 4. Toxicity Testing Applicable for both Effluent and Receiving Waters - A. Acute Toxicity Testing - a.
+The Discharger shall conduct acute toxicity tests on 100 % effluent and receiving water grab samples by methods specified in 40 CFR Part 136, which cites USEPA's Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, October, 2002 (EPA-821-R-02-012) or a more recent edition to ensure compliance. - b.
 The fathead minnow, Pimephales promelas, shall be used as the test species for fresh water discharges and the topsmelt, Atherinops affinis, shall be used as the test species for brackish discharges.
 However, if the salinity of the receiving water is between 1 to 32 parts per thousand (ppt), then Discharger may have the option of using the inland silverslide, Menidia beryllina, instead of the topsmelt.
 The method for topsmelt is found in USEPA's Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, October, 2002 (EPA-821-R-02-012). - c.
 In lieu of conducting the standard acute toxicity testing with the fathead minnow, the Discharger may elect to report the results or endpoint from the first 48 hours of the chronic toxicity test as the results of the acute toxicity test, but only if the Discharger uses USEPA's August 1993 protocol (EPA/600/4-90/027F) to conduct the chronic toxicity test. - d.
-If either of the effluent toxicity requirements in Section I.3.A.a.i. or I.3.A.a.ii. of this Order is not met, the Discharger shall conduct six additional tests over a six-week period.
+If either of the effluent or receiving water toxicity requirements in Section I.A.11.b.i. or I.A.11.b.ii. and Section I.B.18., respectively, of this Order is not met, the Discharger shall conduct six additional tests over a six-week period.
 The Discharger shall ensure that results of a failing acute toxicity test are received by the Discharger within 24 hours of completion of the test and the additional tests shall begin within 3 business days of receipt of the result.
 If the additional tests indicate compliance with acute toxicity limitation, the Discharger may resume regular testing.
 However, if the results of any two of the six accelerated tests are less than 90% survival, then the Discharger shall begin a Toxicity Identification Evaluation (TIE).
 The TIE shall include all reasonable steps to identify the sources of toxicity.
 Once the sources are identified, the Discharger shall take all reasonable steps to reduce toxicity to meet the objective. - e.
 If the initial test and any of the additional six acute toxicity bioassay tests results are less than 70% survival, the Discharger shall immediately implement Initial Investigation Toxicity Reduction Evaluation (TRE) Workplan.
 Once the sources are identified the Discharger shall take all reasonable steps to reduce toxicity to meet the requirements.